AccountGo/accountgo/docs/README.md

 - Customer
 - Items
 - Banks
+To initialialized a company, call the api endpoint directly http://localhost:8001/api/administration/initializedcompany.
+If you encounter some issues, the easy way for now is recreate your database and repeat the "Publish Database" section.

 ### SUMMARY: At this point, you should have:
 1. Database instance running in docker container and you can connect to it
 1. You should have a running "Api" and can test it by getting the list of customers e.g. http://localhost:8001/api/sales customers
-1. You can browse the UI from http://localhost:8000 and able to login to the system using initial username/password: admin@accountgo.ph/P@ssword1!
+1. You can browse the UI from http://localhost:8000 and able to login to the system using initial username/password: admin@accountgo.ph/P@ssword1
-1. Initialize data by calling a special api endpoint directly
+1. Initialize data by calling a special api endpoint directly. http://localhost:8001/api/administration/initializedcompany

 ## Technology Stack:
 - ASP.NET Core